What's the best way to play music in the car?

 While it is a good wireless option, Bluetooth's sound quality is usually not as good as a direct USB connection.
 Bluetooth offers higher resolution than MP3 music (320 kbps), but it doesn't offer the same resolution as high-res music or even CDs, like USB does.
 Check out our article about Bluetooth codecs for more information.

 The downsides to Bluetooth streaming are minor.
 While the signal is resistant to interference, it does sometimes happen and you could get some form of unwanted noise on occasion.
 The other knock has been its range of 30', but in a vehicle, that's generally not a problem.
 Using Bluetooth streaming will drain your device's battery faster, so it's wise to have a charger handy.

 [Learn how to add Bluetooth streaming to your car.]

 Many new stereos offer wireless Apple CarPlay and Android Auto, which use a WiFi connection to your phone

 WiFi and wireless audio

-WiFi is the newer kid on the block, primarily in the form of car stereos that offer wireless Apple CarPlay and wireless Android Auto.
+WiFi is the newer kid on the block, primarily in the form of car stereos that offer wireless Apple CarPlay for iPhones and wireless Android Auto for Android phones.
 Many folks don’t want to have to plug in their phones when they hop in the car, and who can blame them?
 That’s where WiFi comes in handy to create a small wireless network in your vehicle.